Southboy12/Database-migration/README.md

-GoFrieghts World Port Index Migration
+# **GoFrieghts World Port Index Migration**

-The World Port Index is a comprehensive database of ports and terminals around the world, containing information about their physical characteristics, facilities, and services.
-As part of our work at GoFrieghts, we have migrated this data from an old Access database to a modern PostgreSQL database, and created data marts by analyzing the data.
+<p>The World Port Index is a comprehensive database of ports and terminals around the world, containing information about their physical characteristics, facilities, and services.
+As part of our work at GoFrieghts, we have migrated this data from an old Access database to a modern PostgreSQL database, and created data marts by analyzing the data.</p>

-Prerequisites:
+## **Prerequisites:**

-Python 3.6 or later
+* Python 3.6 or later
-PostgreSQL 10 or later
+* PostgreSQL 10 or later
-psycopg2
+* psycopg2
-dotenv
+* dotenv
-sqlachelmy
+* sqlachelmy
-opendatasets
+* opendatasets
-pandas
+* pandas

-Installation:
+## **Installation:**

 1. Clone the repository: